 - Keep marketing in mind.
 Make sure you’re offering your grains at a competitive price in your county and be sure to state their quality.

-Ultimately, finding the right farmland to lease make take time, but once you have a strong relationship with your landlord, you’ll be well-positioned for years to come.
+Ultimately, finding the right farmland to lease may take time, but once you have a strong relationship with your landlord, you’ll be well-positioned for years to come.

 Get FREE Insights On Your Farmland